“Eloquent…and fiercely powerful.”

-Both Sides Now: A True Story of Love, Loss and Bold Living by Nancy Sharp is a memoir that hinges on the day the author delivered premature twins and her husband’s brain cancer returned after eighteen months in remission.
+Both Sides Now: A True Story of Love, Loss and Bold Living (Books & Books Press, 2014) hinges on the day Nancy Sharp delivered premature twins and learned her husband’s brain cancer returned after eighteen months in remission.
 In plainspoken language the story moves back through Nancy and her husband’s courtship and marriage—and forward through his death when the twins were two and a half, he was not-quite forty and Nancy was thirty-seven.
-Both Sides Now examines what it is like to hold life and death in the same moment and the necessity of learning to see beyond the frame’s edge.
+Both Sides Now: A True Story of Love, Loss, and Bold Living will appeal to anyone who has experienced the death of a spouse, death of a partner, or death of a loved one.

 “The Nancy Sharp you will meet in this moving memoir is an exemplar of honesty, courage, and grace.
 I know of no other book that addresses the pain of loss and the challenge of recovery with the fierce intimacy displayed in Both Sides Now.”

 “Both Sides Now is simultaneously devastating, inspiring and moving.
-The true story resonates with the bittersweet tragicomedy that is life; at once too strange to be real, often funny, excruciating, and deeply romantic.
-Written by a courageous woman who has “been there”, her writing painstakingly makes the personal universal.
+The true story on changing one’s life story resonates with the bittersweet tragicomedy that is life; at once too strange to be real, often funny, excruciating, and deeply romantic.
+Written by a courageous woman who has “been there,” her writing painstakingly makes the personal universal.
 She instills hope after loss, and gives us a literary primer on “how-to” survive when life hands you the unimaginable.”

 “Nancy Sharp’s elegant, heart-breaking, life-affirming memoir is both a meditation on grief and a call to action.
 Having lost her husband to cancer while they were both in their thirties and left with twin toddlers who had been born prematurely to bring up on her own, the author knows that no matter how tempting it might have been, paralysis was not an option, and thus she chronicles her journey of defiant healing.
 Written in a voice that is at some times as intimate as a lover’s whisper and at others as clear and public and measured as a church bell peeling in the distance, Sharp’s book grabs life by its tattered collar, examining the ambiguity and the complexity, the mess and the mystery.
 In the tradition of such classics as A Grief Observed, Death Be Not Proud, and The Year of Magical Thinking, Both Sides Now appears slated to join the rare but wondrous ranks of personal writing raised to the level of universal appeal.”